dattatadepalli/paragon/src/DataTable/README.md

 devStatus: 'In progress'
 ---

-The DataTable component is a wrapper that uses the <a href="https://github.com/TanStack/table/tree/v7/docs/src/pages/docs" target="_blank" rel="noopener noreferrer">react-table</a> library to create tables.
+The DataTable component is a wrapper that uses the <a href="https://react-table.tanstack.com/docs/overview">react-table</a> library to create tables.
 It can be used as is, or its subcomponents can be used on their own, allowing the developer full control.

 Paragon also exports all React hooks from ``react-table`` allowing the developers to use them and make customizations more freely without adding ``react-table`` as a separate dependency to their project.
-For full list of available hooks view <a href="https://github.com/TanStack/table/tree/v7/docs/src/pages/docs/api" target="_blank" rel="noopener noreferrer">react-table API reference</a>.
+For full list of available hooks view <a href="https://react-table.tanstack.com/docs/api/overview">react-table API reference</a>.

 ## How children get information